-That means the volume of the bangle is 8.84 cubic inches minus 4.057 cubic inches which equals 4.783 cubic inches.
-Using the standard above in point 1, 4.783 cubic inches equals 78.38 milliliters.
-Divide that number by 30 and you get approximately 2.6 ounces of resin needed for your project.
+That means the volume of the bangle is 8.84 cubic inches minus 4.057 cubic inches, which equals 4.783 cubic inches.
+Since 4.783 cubic inches equals 78.38 milliliters (4.783 x 16.3871), divide that number by 30, and you get approximately 2.6 ounces.

 There are a few other things you need to know if you are asking how much resin do I need: